kaaproject/kaa/docs/v0.10.0/Getting-started/index.md

 If your Kaa Sandbox interface does not start due to an error, you can see the error details in the Sandbox log records.

-The log records are stored in the **/var/log/kaa** directory.
+The log records are stored in the `var/log/kaa` directory.

 The log writing system is as follows:

-1. Kaa Sandbox Frame project writes its logs to the kaa-sandbox.log file.
+1. Kaa Sandbox Frame project writes its logs to the `kaa-sandbox.log` file.
-2. Kaa Avro UI writes its logs the avro-ui-sandbox.log file.0
+2. Kaa Avro UI form writes its logs to the `avro-ui-sandbox.log` file.
-3. Kaa node writes its logs to the kaa-node.log file.
+3. Kaa node writes its logs to the `kaa-node.log` file.
 This is the most important log file as it contains the most of the information required for an analysis.

 Also, one log file generated per each initialization and each shutdown of a Kaa node and Kaa Sandbox.